fcv0/APEx-grow/docs/source/index.rst

 ===================================

 **APEx Grow** is an open source bioreactor with an inbuilt inline optical density (OD) sensor.
-**APEx Grow** will maintain a biological culture in a well mixed environment at a desired temperature.
-The inclusion of the inline OD sensor facilitates real-time, continuous monitoring of the optical density.
+**APEx Grow** will maintain a biological culture in a well mixed environment at a desired temperature and the inclusion of the inline OD sensor facilitates real-time, continuous monitoring of the optical density.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.